SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Computing_Resources.md

 Production level data are stored to tape ("Enstore") and tracked with a database ("SAM").

-### Local storage: BlueArc disks
+### Local storage: CEPH disks

+CEPHFS is the new Network-Attached Storage area for Fermilab experiments.
+It replaced BlueArc disk servers between September 2023 and May 2024.
-BlueArc is a brand of the disk servers Fermilab uses.
-These are multi-terabyte disks that are split between experiments.
+The new one is a multi-terabyte disk-stored area split between experiments.
 ICARUS has its own slice of it, in two partitions:

--   `/icarus/data` where you can write a few large files (e.g. ROOT data); if your data is larger than a hundred GB, people start muttering, as the space is limited and shared among all of us.
+-   `/exp/icarus/data` where you can write a few large files (e.g. ROOT data); if your data is larger than a hundred GB, people start muttering, as the space is limited and shared among all of us.
 Time to go dCache then.
--   `/icarus/app` where you can keep a few software builds; this is also a shared disk, and you should keep no large data here.
+-   `/exp/icarus/app` where you can keep a few software builds; this is also a shared disk, and you should keep no large data here.
 But you need to have the code here, as content in the `/icarus/data` partition **can't be executed**.